dvidsilva/ng2forms/README.md

 because it prefers compilation speed over performance.
 It exists primarily to get you started quickly with learning and prototyping in Angular**

+## Preparation

+Idetally, clone this repo and install the packages and requirements necesary, and verify that it runs properly before arriving to the workshop.
+There will be several attendees trying to perform requests at the same time and it might be much slower to download at the venue.

 ## Prerequisites

 Node.js and npm are essential to Angular development.